2023 ISPE Biotechnology Conference: Keynote Presentations

 Digitalization, Green Manufacturing, and Collaboration Are Essential for Future Success

 The IDA anticipates a coming wave of C> investment, as seen by the presence of manufacturers MeiraGTx, Takeda, and Pfizer.
-The IDA has invested €21 million to expand the National Institute for Bioprocessing Research and Training, including two new training facilities, to meet the needs of this growing sector.
+The IDA has invested €21 million to expand the National Institute for Bioprocessing Research and Training, including two new training facilities, to meet the needs of this growing sector.2 The evolution to Industry 5.0 requires companies to provide training for the workforce and challenges the IDA to help address this with access to technology, instructors, and de-risking investment through government funding, including the creation of a digital manufacturing center, Digital Manufacturing Ireland.3

 Green manufacturing continues to grow with investments in solar energy by Eli Lilly and MSD, as well as the designation of Janssen Sciences Ireland as part of the World Economic Forum’s Global Lighthouse Network.